chapter four

 • Validating agent flows with guardrails

-It was also during this period that the development of increasingly complex single-agent systems began to emerge.
-The concept was simple: a lone agent eliminated the need for complex, multi-agent coordination and communication strategies.
-In practice, though, single agents have limitations on tool use, reasoning/planning detailed tasks, and the ability to switch focus.
+It was also during this period that increasingly complex single-agent systems began to surface.
+The concept was simple: a lone agent eliminated the need for complex multi-agent coordination and communication strategies.
+In practice, though, single agents have limitations in tool use, reasoning and planning for detailed tasks, and the ability to switch focus.

 4.1 Architecting multi-agent systems